Death of Starr Faithfull

 Starr Faithfull (born Marian Starr Wyman, January 27, 1906 – c.
-June 6, 1931) was an American socialite and a model for the Walter Thornton Modeling Agency whose mysterious drowning death in 1931 at the age of 25 became a much-covered tabloid story.
+June 6, 1931) was an American socialite and a model for the Walter Thornton Modeling Agency whose mysterious drowning death in 1931 became a much-covered tabloid story.
 Newspapers published allegations that she had been sexually abused as a child by Andrew James Peters, a wealthy, prominent politician and former mayor of Boston (1918–1922).
 Peters was reportedly suspected of murdering her.
 Investigators were unable to determine whether her death was a homicide or a suicide, and her death remains unsolved.

 Faithfull was found dead on the beach at Long Beach, New York, on the south shore of Long Island, on the morning of June 8, 1931.
-An autopsy found that Faithfull died by drowning, but she also had many bruises, apparently caused by beating or rough handling, and a large dose of a sedative in her system.
-Investigators initially thought her death was a homicide and that she had either been pushed into deep water or forcibly held under shallow water.
-Faithfull's stepfather accused Peters of having her killed to prevent her from revealing the sexual abuse.
-However, the homicide theory was called into question by letters that Faithfull had written shortly before her death that said she planned to commit suicide.
+An autopsy found that she had died by drowning, but also bore many bruises, apparently caused by beating or rough handling, and a large dose of a sedative in her system.
+Investigators initially thought Faithfull's death was a homicide and that she had either been pushed into deep water or forcibly held under shallow water.
+Her stepfather accused Peters of having her killed to prevent her from revealing the sexual abuse.
+However, the homicide theory was called into question by letters that Faithfull had written shortly before her death which suggested she planned to take her own life.
 A grand jury convened to hear evidence returned an open verdict, and the case was closed with no definitive conclusion as to whether Faithfull's death was a homicide, suicide, or an accident.

 Faithfull's death made national and international news due to its many sensational aspects, including her youth, beauty, promiscuity, and flapper lifestyle, as well as the allegations about Peters.
-The evidence included Faithfull's diary, which contained explicit descriptions of her sexual liaisons with 19 different men, including one she called "AJP," who was thought to be Peters.
+The evidence included Faithfull's diary, which contained explicit descriptions of her sexual liaisons with nineteen different men, including one she called "AJP," who was thought to be Peters.
 Time magazine called the story a "sexy death mystery" with a "perfect front-page name."

 Faithfull's story has inspired several fictional works, the best known of which is John O'Hara's 1935 novel BUtterfield 8.
 The case has been explored in numerous non-fiction books, including British crime historian Jonathan Goodman's 1990 true crime book The Passing of Starr Faithfull, which won a Gold Dagger award.